injuredabr/injuredabrconnempathy/content/docs/chapter1/_index.md

 ## Cancel Account

 V: The member needs to cancel the account.
-I offered him/her a $10 SC and the member
+I offered him/her $10 SC and the member
 I

 ## MC Billed